Radio England publicity photo

 Photo from ‘Beatwave’ magazine

-One night in 1967 Johnnie recorded a declaration of his faith in Radio Caroline over the B-side of the US hit The Ballad Of The Green Berets.
+One night in 1967 Johnnie recorded a declaration of his faith in Radio Caroline over the instrumental B-side of the US hit The Ballad Of The Green Berets.
 It became known as Man's Fight For Freedom:

 click to hear audio the beginning is in the past, the middle is now and the end is in the future (duration 2 minutes 40 seconds)